 - Would it be easier to let the hosting company take the lead in maintenance?

 Ask yourself all these questions and more.
-Whether it be shared hosting, VPS hosting, dedicated hosting, or managed hosting, look at the pros and cons of all.
+Whether it be shared hosting (opens in new tab), VPS hosting (opens in new tab), dedicated hosting (opens in new tab), or managed hosting (opens in new tab), look at the pros and cons of all.
 Ask yourself what you need it to do and don’t be afraid to ask for advice.

 Also important is to ask yourself whether you’ll be building your own website?
 This is something that’ll require a lot more know-how besides basic HTML.
-A better option for newbies is to employ the best website builder software platforms, such as WIX, Weebly, Shopify, Squarespace or one of the others.
+A better option for newbies is to employ the best website builder (opens in new tab) software platforms, such as Wix, Weebly, Shopify, Squarespace or one of the others.
 Some web hosts bundle them as part of their standard package.

 - What are the available support channels: email, forums, live chat, telephone, 24/7 or office hours?